Well-Child Visit: 3 Years

 Sleeping.
 Preschoolers sleep about 10–13 hours a day.
 Most kids this age still take a nap during the day.

-• be understood most of the time when they speak
+- are understood by others most of the time when speaking

-4. Do a physical exam with your child undressed while you are present.
+4. Do an exam with your child undressed while you are present.
 This will include an eye exam, teeth exam, listening to the heart and lungs, and paying attention to speech and language development.

 5. Update immunizations.
 Immunizations can protect kids from serious childhood illnesses, so it's important that your child get them on time.
 Immunization schedules can vary from office to office, so talk to your doctor about what to expect.

 6. Order tests.
-Your doctor may assess your child's risk for anemia, lead exposure, and tuberculosis and order tests, if needed.
+Your doctor may order tests to check for anemia, lead, and tuberculosis, if needed.

 Looking Ahead